 In 2010 Karen moved away and asked me to take the teacher’s seat.
 I was heart-broken for her leaving but knew that I was being called.
 I feel deeply honored to carry on the lineage and the teachings she shared.

-I soon dove into my teacher training program with Jan Henrikson at Joos Yoga School.
+I soon began my teacher training program with the late Jan Henrikson at Joos Yoga School.
 Jan pushed me out of my comfort zone which was exactly what I needed at that point in my Yoga practice and my life.
 In 2011, I completed my 200 hour Joos Yoga Teacher Training forever grateful and forever changed.

 My teaching is further informed by somatics.
 My background also includes counselling and social work; I am a registered social worker.
 My interest areas include mental health, particularly depression, anxiety, and stress, addictions, family systems, and social justice.
 I have taken a keen interest in trauma and its effects by studying Peter Levine's Somatic Experiencing since 2016.
-I will complete my advanced year in 2019.
+As of May 2021 I am a somatic experiencing practitioner (SEP).

-When I’m not practicing or studying Yoga you can find me reading, drinking tea, preserving food, cooking (and taking food photos), watching lacrosse, and hanging out and laughing with my young adult children.
+When I’m not practicing or studying Yoga you can find me reading, drinking tea, preserving food, cooking (and taking food photos), watching lacrosse, and hanging out and laughing with my young adult children, snuggling my grandbaby Elliot.
 I enjoy walking our dog Luna, hiking, cross-country skiing, camping, canoeing, making hand-made beauty and cleaning supplies, and organizing.
-Many of these activities I do with my Gurus, my husband and best friend, Tyson and our young adult children Caissey, Olivia, and Duncan.
+Many of these activities I do with my husband and best friend, Tyson and our young adult children Caissey, Olivia, and Duncan.

-As much as I love teaching I love learning even more; I continue to study and practice on my own and by attending classes, retreats, workshops, and online training.
+As much as I love teaching I love learning even more; I continue to study and practice on my own and by attending classes, retreats, workshops, and online classes and training.
 My personal practice includes not only Yoga asana (poses), but the philosophy which guides me in a way that creates a better life and better world.
+I practice 2-4 times a week with my beautiful teacher Brenda Feuerstein.
 I find inspiration and opportunities to practice in daily life and my relationships.

 As I continue on this path I weave and integrate Yoga teachings as a guide for my growth as a human being.
 I feel a deep sense of gratitude to my lineage, my teachers Karen, Jan, Brenda, Andrea, my grandfather Leo Boran, my family of origin, my husband, my amazing children, my resilient social work clients, the beautiful souls I serve in my classes and offerings, and all others whom inspire and fill my cup.